- Teach Your Dog to Come When Called

-First, make sure your puppy is comfortable wearing a leash.
+- First, make sure your puppy is comfortable wearing a leash.
 This can feel strange at first, and some puppies may bite the leash.
 Give your puppy treats as you put the leash on each time.

-- When he runs in front of you, simply turn the opposite direction, call him to you, and reward him in place.
+- When he runs in front of you, simply turn in the opposite direction, call him to you, and reward him in place.
 Then continue.
 Gradually begin giving treats further apart (from every step to every other step, every third step, and so on).

-Eventually your dog will walk happily at your side whenever he’s on his leash.
+- Eventually, your dog will walk happily at your side whenever he’s on his leash.
 Allow your dog plenty of time to sniff and “smell the roses” on your walks.
 When they’ve had their sniffing time, give the cue “Let’s Go!” in a happy voice and reward them for coming back into position and walking with you.

-How To Teach a Dog To Sit
+How to Teach a Dog to Sit

 There are two different methods for showing your puppy what “sit” means.